 Flag League Football – Boys and girls in grades K5-5 may take part in the Viking Flag Football League that runs during the months of September and October.
 Practices are held on Friday afternoons and games are held on Saturday mornings.
 Contact Todd Radford if you have questions.

 A-Team – Students in fifth grade may be on the Academic Team.
 The group competes against other schools in the area.

 Elementary students have the opportunity to go on several different field trips throughout the year, as well as participate in a number of special activities, retreats, athletic events, fine arts festivals and camps.

-First Grade: Green Meadows Farm (October), Wonder Works (spring)
+- First Grade: Hunsader Farm (October), Wonder Works (spring)

-Fifth Grade: 5th Grade Retreat (fall), Wycliffe Headquarters
+- Fifth Grade: 5th Grade Retreat (fall), Wycliffe Headquarters, Bok Tower